joe-mcn/sphinx-template/source/firstPage/index.rst

     * Stable Connection
     * SD card/ Flash Drive

-Kali Linux is used by cyber-security specialists to test and work on their network security.
+Cyber-security specialists use Kali Linux to test and work on their network security.
-There are many versions of Kali Linux that you may use, but before we can think about what to download, lets make sure you have the right equipment to start out.
-A good start to wanting to work in an IT field would be getting familiar with the hardware that you will be using.
+This software offers more than 600 tools for these specialists to use. [#f2]_ There are many versions of Kali Linux that you may use, but before we can think about what to download, let us make sure you have the right equipment to start.
+An excellent start to wanting to work in an IT field would be getting familiar with the hardware that you will be using.

-To start out, you are going to need a computer.
+To begin, you are going to need a computer.
 It does not matter what kind of computer you are using.
 You can use a Windows, Mac, a Raspberry Pi, or even a virtual machine.
 For this example, I will be showing how to install Kali Linux on a Raspberry Pi, but the process is similar to a Windows or Mac machine.
+You will obviously need RAM, hard disk and a port for USB devices.

-You are also going to need a stable internet connection to download Kali Linux onto a bootable USB or DVD.
-I found it easier to use a USB due to the fact they are small and are able to hold a large amount of data.
-Depending on what version/type of Kali Linux needed, you are going to need a flashdrive that is able to hold that much data.
+You will also need a stable internet connection to download Kali Linux onto a bootable USB or DVD.
+I found it easier to use a USB because they are small and can hold a large amount of data.
+Depending on what version/type of Kali Linux is needed, you will need a flash drive to store that much data.
 A safe bet is to have a 32 GB flash drive, and a 64 GB should be plenty big to download whatever version of Kali is needed.

-Once Kali Linux is installed, you are also going to want to have your personal internet or internet that you have permission to work on without getting in trouble.
-The different tools that come with Kali Linux are useful for protecting and analyzing a network, but if used in the wrong hands it can be harmful.
-Some places will not like people experimenting with Kali Linux on their internet, so be sure to use your own or get permission first.
+Once Kali Linux is installed, you will also want to have your own internet or internet that you have permission to work on without getting in trouble.
+The different tools that come with Kali Linux help protect and analyze a network, but they can be harmful if used in the wrong hands.
+Some businesses will not like people experimenting with Kali Linux on their internet, so be sure to use your own or get permission first.

 Rest of Outline
 ---------------